 - On “Make Payment” you decide how you are paying the customer, cash is the default value, if you have “Loyalty Rewards Program / Customer Credit” enabled then you can pay them by “Customer Credit”

-- Once paid you can then create a “Customer Receipt” and there will be an option to add individual item into the inventory.
-There is a new template in the “Template Editor” for customer purchase receipt.
+- Once paid you can then create a “Customer Receipt” and there will be an option to add individual items to the inventory.
+There is a new template in the “Template Editor” for customer purchase receipts.

-- “Add to Inventory” button will add the item into the inventory however status will be inactive, you will have to make it active and set the “Selling Price” accordingly.
-Print the bar code labels from the same page.
+- The “Add to Inventory” button will add the item to the inventory however status will be inactive, you will have to make it active and set the “Selling Price” accordingly.
+Print the barcode labels from the same page.
 Now your item is ready to put on the shelve to sell.

-- If you want to pay customer via “Customer Credit” then the amount will be added in their “Virtual Wallet” which can be used to towards another sale.
+- If you want to pay customers via “Customer Credit” then the amount will be added to their “Virtual Wallet” which can be used to towards another sale.